avimehta30/analyzing-power-outages/README.md

 We conducted EDA to understand the distribution and characteristics of the outages, visualizing the data to identify key trends and patterns.

 #### Univariate Analysis
-Look at the distributions of relevant columns separately by using DataFrame operations and drawing at least two relevant plots.

 <iframe src="assets/climate_region_distribution.html" width="800" height="600" frameborder="0"></iframe>